virajbdeshpande/AmpliconArchitect/README.md

 ### January 2022 update:
 We have released a testing version of the mm10 mouse genome data repo [here](https://datasets.genepattern.org/?prefix=data/module_support_files/AmpliconArchitect/).
 To use with an existing installation please extract and place the mm10 directory with the other reference build directories in your AA data repo.
-Upstream and downstream tools (PrepareAA, AmpliconClassifier, CycleViz) are also enabled to accept the `--ref mm10` argument.
+Upstream and downstream tools (AmpliconSuite-pipeline, AmpliconClassifier, CycleViz) are also enabled to accept the `--ref mm10` argument.